twigphp/Twig/doc/tags/macro.rst

     {{ _self.tag("input", type: "text", name: "username") }}

 The variadic argument must be the last one and cannot have a default value.

-.. versionadded:: 3.29

-    Support for declaring an explicit variadic macro argument was added in Twig 3.29.

 .. tip::